knpuniversity/oo/knpu/episode3/extends.md

 In the browser you can see we have two rebel ships in here coming from the database.

-I would really like rebal ships to fundamentally work differently.
+I would really like rebel ships to fundamentally work differently.
 For example, they break down less often and have higher jedi powers.
 Let me show you what I mean.

 Create a new PHP class called `RebelShip`.
 Easy!
 Since rebel ships aren't exactly